-This article was last updated Nov 05, 2018, but some terms and conditions may have changed or are no longer available.
-For the most accurate and up to date information please consult the terms and conditions found on the issuer website.
+This article was last updated Nov 05, 2018.
+Terms and conditions may have changed.
+For the most accurate information, please consult the issuer website.

 Chase and United Airlines launched the highly anticipated United℠ Explorer Card earlier this summer, replacing the old United MileagePlus Explorer Card.

 The miles per $1 spent on United-related spending on the new card remained the same, but spending in the restaurant and hotel categories got a boost.
 Cardmembers also got a new in-flight discount, a credit for trusted traveler program fees and new travel and purchase perks.

 But are the changes made on the United℠ Explorer Card enough, or do you want more benefits and perks?
 If your answer is yes, it may be time to consider moving up to the United Club℠ Card, the United card that competes in the luxury category.

 The big question you must ask before deciding whether to upgrade from the United℠ Explorer Card to the United Club℠ Card — are the benefits that come with the latter’s $450 annual fee worth it?
 The case can be made for both cards, depending on what’s most important to you.

 Below we’ll unpack the pros and cons of both cards that will help you decide whether to stick with what you already have or upgrade to the next level.